FrancescoMariottini/challenge-api-deployment/README.md

 0. Team organization
 1. Project preparation
+2. Scrapping immoweb website for updates
+3. Cleaning dataset for database storing
+4. Set up of an online database
+5. Querying the online database
-2. Pre-processing pipeline
+6. Pre-processing pipeline
-3. Fit your data!
+7. Fit your data!
-4. Create your API
+8. Create your API
-5. Create a Dockerfile to wrap your API
+9. Create a Dockerfile to wrap your API
-6. Deploy your Docker image in Heroku
+10. Deploy your Docker image in Heroku
-7. Document your API
+11. Document your API

 For step 2 and 3 [source files](https://github.com/FrancescoMariottini/Belgium-prices-prediction/tree/main/source) from the previous project were used as basis after adapting them in in line with the JSON input requirements.